-\begin{proposition} If the white subgraph $\cG_W$ or the black subgraph $\cG_B$ is bipartite, then any rhombic embedding of $\cG$ in $\mC$ (which can be ramified) yields a labeling of edges of $\cG$, such that the induced labeling on $E(\cG_W)$ fulfills the convexity condition of $(\textnormal{Q}3)$ and $(\textnormal{Q}4)$ given in Theorem~\ref{th:main}.
-If $\cG_W$ is bipartite, the induced labels are given by the angles $\theta$ of the rhombi at the white vertices; if $\cG_B$ is bipartite, the induced labels are given by the angles $\theta^*=\pi - \theta$ of the rhombi at the black vertices. \end{proposition} \begin{proof} Since $\cG_W$ (or $\cG_B$) is bipartite, we can choose a partition into two types of black (white) vertices, say of type 1 and of type 2.
-We orient all edges of $\cG_W$, such that they alway start in a white (black) and end in a black (white) vertex.
-See Figure~\ref{fig:rhombic_bipartite}.
+\begin{proposition} If the white graph $\cG_W$ or the black graph $\cG_B$ is bipartite, then any (possibly ramified) rhombic embedding of $\cG$ into $\mC$ yields a labeling of edges of $\cG$ such that the induced labeling on $E(\cG_W)$ is convex.
+If $\cG_W$ is bipartite, the induced labels are given by the angles $\theta$ of the rhombi at the white vertices; if $\cG_B$ is bipartite, the induced labels are given by the angles $\theta^*=\pi - \theta$ of the rhombi at the black vertices. \end{proposition} \begin{proof} Since $\cG_W$ (or $\cG_B$) is bipartite, we can choose a partition into two types of white (or black) vertices, say of type 1 and of type 2.
+We orient all edges of $\cG$ in such a way that they always start in a white (or black) and end in a black (or white) vertex, see Figure~\ref{fig:rhombic_bipartite}.